-During 2016, Messrs.
-Bohlin, Garland and Weg and Dr. Dolsten served as members of our nominating and corporate governance committee.
-Dr. Dolsten joined this committee in April 2016 in connection with Mr. Garland's rotation to the audit committee.
-Mr. Weg is the chair of the nominating and corporate governance committee.
-The committee met four times during fiscal year 2016.
+The members of our nominating and corporate governance committee are Messrs.
+Bohlin and Greene and Dr. Dolsten.
+Mr. Greene, who joined the nominating and corporate governance committee in June 2018, is the chair of the committee.
+The committee met four times during fiscal year 2018.
 The nominating and corporate governance committee's responsibilities include:

-- identifying individuals qualified to become board members; - · recommending to our board of directors the persons to be nominated for election as directors and to each committee of our board of directors; - reviewing and making recommendations to our board of directors with respect to management succession planning; - developing and recommending to our board corporate governance principles; and - overseeing periodic evaluations of our board of directors.
+- identifying individuals qualified to become board members; - recommending to our board of directors the persons to be nominated for election as directors and to each committee of our board of directors; - reviewing and making recommendations to our board of directors with respect to management succession planning; - developing and recommending to our board corporate governance principles; and - overseeing periodic evaluations of our board of directors.